-The Gretsch Chet Atkins amplifier has some unique features that warrant investigation: an active 12AX7 mixer driven by independent channels, each in turn having separate bass and treble channels that drive a passive mixer.
+The Gretsch Chet Atkins amplifier has a unique architecture: an active 12AX7 mixer driven by independent channels, each in turn having separate bass and treble channels that drive a passive mixer.
 This article focuses on these aspects of the design.
 It also derives a formula for the gain of the active mixer.

 Unlike that vast majority of guitar amplifiers, the Gretsch Chet Atkins uses the two triodes of a 12AX7 to drive bass and treble controls independently.
 Each triode forms a traditional common-cathode voltage amplifier.
 The treble channel preamp is as shown here.

 The coupling capacitor driving the bass control is large enough to act as a short circuit for all audio frequencies.
 For the treble driver, it is only 0.001μF, which creates significant bass attenuation.
 The cathode resistor for the treble driver is 1.5kΩ and is bypassed by a 35μF capacitor.
 This effectively shorts the cathode to ground for all audio frequencies and creates 38dB gain.
 The cathode resistor in the bass driver is larger, 2.2kΩ, and unbypassed.
 According to the Preamp Gain and Output Impedance calculator, this reduces the unloaded gain to 34dB.

 The treble driver's output impedance1 is about 51kΩ.
 The calculator shows that the bass driver has an output impedance of 139kΩ.
 In many circumstances a high output impedance is a disadvantage, because the stage is more likely to be loaded down by the current it is forced to supply to drive the next stage.
 In this case, however, the output impedance is a desirable artifact.
 The design, in fact, places a 150kΩ resistor in series with the output impedance driving the bass channel, as shown below.